 Eligibility Requirements: Student must be 18+ years old and enrolled in classes by deadline date

 You can visit our ZipRecruiter Scholarship Page for more information.

 NC Society of Hispanic Professionals

 September 2018 - Cary, NC.
 The North Carolina Hispanic College Fund (NCHCF) is announcing an open call to all Hispanic students to submit an application for the 2019-2020 School Year scholarship awards cycle.
 The NCHCF, established by the North Carolina Society of Hispanic Professionals (NCHSP) at Triangle Community Foundation, will be accepting applications now through January 2020.
 Applications post marked after the deadline will not be accepted.
 The application can be found on the NCSHP website at www.thencnshp.org.

 The North Carolina Hispanic College Fund awards annual scholarships worth between $500 and $2,500.
 Scholarship recipients are seniors and recent graduates of North Carolina high schools who are of Hispanic/Latino background.
-Recipients of a NCHCF scholarship must enroll in a degree program at a community college or a 2 or 4 year college/university and demonstrate commitment to public service and community development.
+Recipients of an NCHCF scholarship must enroll in a degree program at a community college or a 2 or 4-year college/university and demonstrate a commitment to public service and community development.